National Center for Construction Education & Research

 NCCER is not requiring a particular online meeting platform; however you need to check with your school or organization to see what is approved and can be supported through your IT department.
 NCCER cannot provide IT support for the platform.
 You will need to make sure that the platform you are using has the minimum requirements listed below:

 Recording capabilities (i.e Zoom, Skype, GoToMeeting)

-Computer or tablet with built-in camera/web cam
+Computer or laptop with camera/webcam

 Appropriate storage for recorded testing sessions (instructor/proctor only)

 If students try to open another tab they are kicked out from the test.
 Can the testing system and the remote meeting platform windows be opened simultaneously?